Arc Flash FAQ’s

 CAN'T I JUST HAVE ALL MY EMPLOYEES DRESS IN CATEGORY 4 PPE WHEN WORKING ON ENERGIZED EQUIPMENT ?

 More protection is not always better and this solution does not address the six points OSHA will consider.

-Working in Cat 3 or Cat 4 PPE can be hot, difficult and result in loss of dexterity and vision.
-Some workers argue that while working in Cat 4 PPE provides them more protection in the event of an accident, they are more likely to make a mistake and cause and accident when wearing Cat 4 PPE.
+Working in Cat 3 or Cat 4 PPE can be hot, difficult, and result in loss of dexterity and vision.
+Some workers argue that while working in Cat 4 PPE provides them more protection in the event of an accident, they are more likely to make a mistake and cause an accident when wearing Cat 4 PPE.
 If the work does not require this for safety purposes, the worker should not be exposed to this.

 WHAT IS INCIDENT ENERGY AND INCIDENT ENERGY EXPOSURE ?

-This is the amount of thermal incident energy to which the worker’s face and chest could be exposed at working distance during an electrical arc event.
+This is the amount of thermal incident energy to which the worker’s face and chest could be exposed at a working distance during an electrical arc event.
 Incident energy is measured in joules per centimeter squared (J/cm2) or calories per centimeter squared (cal/cm2).